 We offer an extensive range of training courses, from Software and Data Carpentry courses that teach core research IT skills, though to specialised courses on programming and applications.
 Below you will find a helpful introduction to HPC at Imperial and a link to Imperial reserach computing and data sceince coourses.
-You will also find some general training links on our wiki pages and a list of past courses.
+You will also find some general training links in our user guide and a list of past courses.

 If you have any questions please contact the training coordinator Katerina Michalickova.
 We welcome suggestions regarding new training topics.

 Inside you will find the following list of topics:

 - What and why of HPC in a nutshell.

 - Imperial cluster login.

 - File transfer and management on the RDS filesystem.

 - Finding, installing software and preparing Python and R dependencies.